MLEngineer-Prabhat/AI_Fellowship_2026_Python_Software_Development/Task1/README.md

 ### Getting Started
 Review the "Legacy" code in weather_script.py.

-#### Install requirements: pip install requests python-dotenv.
+#### Install requirements: By creating a new virtual environment

 #### Start splitting the logic.
 Remember: Ramesh is gone, the clock is ticking, and the CTO is watching!

 #### 💡 Pro-Tip for Success
 A good engineer builds code that other engineers love to use.
-If I run from weather.processor import convert_c_to_f, I should be able to convert temperatures in my own script without your whole program running.
+Just build scripts that I can test quickly.

 #### 🛑 Appendix: The Legacy Code (weather_script.py)
 For reference, this is the code you are destroying to build something better.

 # 💻 Phase 2: Professional Workflow (Setup)